marcbowes/marcbowes.github.io/_posts/2015-03-23-explicit-destruction.markdown

 you've also fixed the 'unknown args' issue, the only outstanding problem is ensuring all destructive actions are protected.
 There are a couple of ways of doing this.
-If you're prepared to do some refactoring, I think this a pragmatic solution is to hide dependencies so that they are only accessible behind destructive-checking barriers:
+If you're prepared to do some refactoring, I think that a pragmatic solution is to hide dependencies so that they are only accessible behind destructive-checking barriers:

 {% highlight ruby %}